Person shot at New Jersey mall on Black Friday: source

-ELIZABETH, N.J. — A person was shot in the wrist at a mall in New Jersey on Black Friday, a police source tells PIX11.
+ELIZABETH, N.J. — A person was shot in the wrist at a mall in New Jersey on Black Friday, according to a police source and the mayor.

-Reports of a shooting were made at The Mills at Jersey Gardens around 7:55 p.m., according to the Elizabeth Police Department.
+Reports of a shooting were made at The Mills at Jersey Gardens around 7:55 p.m., officials with the Elizabeth Police Department said.

 One person was shot in the wrist at the mall, the source confirmed.